monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 <div style="text-align:center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/3a.in_state_tuition.png" alt="Graduate vs Undergraduate Populations">
-  <figcaption>The blue line only shows the direction of correlation.
+  <figcaption>The #5d73af line only shows the direction of correlation.
 Regression assumptions are not met.</figcaption>
 </div>
 ```r
 # Making a data frame of the average in-state tuition per state